-RA and GCA
+RA and GCA patients

 Missed dose

 If a patient misses a subcutaneous weekly injection of tocilizumab within 7 days of the scheduled dose, he/she should be instructed to take the missed dose on the next scheduled day.
 If a patient misses a subcutaneous once every other week injection of tocilizumab within 7 days of the scheduled dose, he/she should be instructed to take the missed dose immediately and the next dose on the next scheduled day.